Do you know how to launch a podcast?

 Over the years I’ve spent directly helping podcasters get their shows off the ground—often pointing people to other services and support options when they are a better fit for that person’s needs—it has become clear to me that a resource outlining the different podcast services and solutions out there would be useful to a lot of people.

-Whether you prefer DIY or don’t want to think about anything but recording shows, the information below will help you find the perfect solution to fit your needs and budget.
+The information below will help you find the perfect solution to fit your needs and budget.

 - Do-It-Yourself (DIY) Solutions